Deep Vein Thrombosis

 The clot blocks blood flow below the valve where it forms.
 The body has to keep pumping oxygenated blood to the area to keep the cells alive.
 But the blockage prevents the veins from carrying oxygen-depleted blood back to the heart and lungs.
 As a result, blood begins to pool below the blockage.

 When you develop deep vein thrombosis in a leg, your foot and ankle swell with trapped blood.
 The swelling compresses nerve endings, causing them to send pain messages.
+Many patients describe the discomfort as stabbing pain in calf or as stabbing pain in leg, especially when standing or walking.
 The pain from deep vein thrombosis can range from throbbing and aching to sharp and stabbing.
 You might also notice discoloration and an increase in temperature in your leg.

 Doctors can treat deep vein thrombosis with anticoagulants.
 Although patients sometimes refer to these drugs as “clot busters,” doctors usually reserve the strongest clot-busting drugs for stroke and heart attack victims.